 GeneCards Summary for PDE4B Gene

 PDE4B (Phosphodiesterase 4B, CAMP-Specific) is a Protein Coding gene.
-Diseases associated with PDE4B include schizophrenia.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
+Diseases associated with PDE4B include ocular hypotension and acrodysostosis.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
 GO annotations related to this gene include ion channel binding and cAMP binding.
 An important paralog of this gene is PDE7A.

 UniProtKB/Swiss-Prot Summary for PDE4B Gene